VineLang/vine/docs/src/ivy/statistics.md

 `Active` is the number of worker threads that were used.

-`Minimum`, `Average`, and `Maximum` describe the statistics of the number of interactions done by each active worker.
+`Minimum`, `Average`, and `Maximum` describe the statistics of the number of interactions performed by each active worker.

 `Moved` is the number of active pairs that were moved between workers.